Day to Day Life

 Can I eat with my relative?

-You are very welcome to join us for a meal, but please let us know before 11.00 a.m. on the day, so that our catering staff can be advised to prepare the meal.
+You are very welcome to join us for a meal, we just ask that you let us know before 11.00am on the day to ensure our catering team can prepare your meals.

-Should you wish to bring any foods for your relative, please speak to one of the nurses in your area as they will be able to discuss any risks with you.
-We ask that you do not share any meals or snacks that you bring with other residents as some of our residents are at risk of choking and have certain consistencies for their food to reduce risk.
-Some of the residents have special diets or have allergies that may lead to serious complications.
+Should you wish to bring food with you, please speak to one of the nurses in your area to ensure any risks are discussed.
+We ask that you do not share any meals or snacks with other residents as some are at risk of choking and have certain consistency requirements to reduce risk, as well as special diets and food allergies which can result in serious complications.

 Can we bring in items from home to decorate the room?

-The move to our homes can be a difficult transition and we encourage you to personalise the room of your relative, you are very welcome to bring in framed photographs or pictures, however, could you please ensure that they are made with Perspex not glass as this is less hazardous for our residents.
+The move into residential care can be a difficult transition and is a big change.
+We encourage you to personalise the room of your relative and you are very welcome to bring in framed photographs or pictures.
+Please ensure that they are made with perspex and not glass as this is less hazardous for our residents.

 You are also welcome to bring in small items of furniture and soft furnishings.
 Please speak to the general manager if you would like to do this.

 We have a central safe where small valuable items can be stored.
 We ask that valuable items are not left with the residents and arrangements should be made for their appropriate storage.
 We cannot be responsible for the items of clothing or equipment that are added to the relative’s room without our knowledge, or valuables left in a resident’s possession against our advice.